dagster-io/dagster/docs/docs-beta/docs/guides/deployment/kubernetes.md

 ### Step 7.3: Materialize an asset
-From the Dagster UI you can materialize an asset by clicking the "Materialize" button.
+In the Dagster UI, navigate to the Asset catalog and click the **Materialize** button to materialize an asset.
 Dagster will start a Kubernetes job to materialize the asset.
 You can introspect on the Kubernetes cluster to see this job:

 ```bash